 1KG of jam sugar per 900grams of grape juice (please note this may differ based on the sugar you are using, I used a very specific jelly sugar)

 - You need to clean the grapes.
 I dumped mine in the sink filled with water, got rid of the bad grapes (and bugs) and put the cleaned grapes in a large heavy bottomed pan with the juice and zest of a lemon.
 I didn’t bother to mash them or deseed them or really put any effort into beyond taking out the bad grapes (and bugs).
+I do not add any additional water, as the grapes release juice/liquid with the heat.
+If you want to add water, you can, I would add either 1/4C or a 1/2C.

 A few years ago I did a post on Pear Butter, this year I fancied Apple Butter (and threw in 2 pears for fun).
 There is just something amazing about the way your house will smell over the slow 6 hour cook of Apple Butter, truly its cinnamon and spice and all things nice!
 Its very homely comforting smell, if a smell could give you a hug, this is the smell!
 It’s a warm all consuming, everything is right with the world and relax smell, kind of Christmasy too!